How to become a management accountant

 You'll usually need:

-Some management accountants choose to train with the Association of Certified Chartered Accountants (ACCA), taking the business management modules instead of audit and taxation options in the final part of their training.
+Some management accountants choose to train with the Association of Certified Chartered Accountants (ACCA).
+You can take the business management modules instead of audit and taxation options in the final part of your training.

 The Institute of Financial Accountants (IFA) offers training in financial management.
-Training is at Technician, Associate and Fellow levels, but not to chartered level.
+You can complete technician, associate and fellow training with IFA.
+They do not offer chartered training.

 You can find out more about working and training in accountancy from the Chartered Institute of Management Accountants.